marklogic/marklogic-kubernetes/docs/Local_Development_Tutorial.md

 -----

-Run the following command to see the logs on a specific pod:
+Run the following command to see the logs for a specific pod:
 ```sh
 kubectl logs {POD_NAME}
 ```
 The `{POD_NAME}` can be found with the `kubectl get pods` command.

-Example Output:
+Example output:

 ```
 2022-03-28 16:53:00.127 Info: Memory 4% phys=5812 size=536(9%) rss=275(4%) anon=205(3%) file=9(0%) forest=853(14%) cache=1920(33%) registry=1(0%)